-In the event of loss of natural gas, contact facility manager who will in turn contact Enbridge in order to determine the expected duration of shut down.
+In the event of loss of natural gas, the Environmental nurse will contact Facility Manager.
+Facility manager will contact the ED and DRC, then contact Enbridge in order to determine the expected duration of shut down.
 If the supply of gas will be restored quickly, no further action needs to be taken.